lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/007_NgModule_1_concepts.md

 > note : `Services` are created special space called root injector and child injector (based on where itsis declared.). hence can be used outside Module.

+5. Can use any component in any routing module (not as selector), provided component is delcared in somewhere in any one module.

 ***

 ### Shared Module